 THE UK Intermediate Maths Challenge saw superb efforts from a number of students in Years 9 to 11.
 Aidan Bryant, Sam Hancock, Isobel Heap, Tiger Romaine and Logan Trigg all secured places in their next round, the Pink Kangaroo.
 Yash Raj Sharma and Nathan Williamson also performed very well, with their high scores earning them places in their next round, the Grey Kangaroo.
 Jack Cumming's result was particularly strong, securing him a place on the Cayley Olympiad.

-OUR talented musicians have had another busy year, despite the challenges posed by recent circumstances.
-In the spring term, our fourth consecutive annual participation in the 'Cool Lieder' project got off to a great start, and our Jazz Band were busy rehearsing for a tour of local primary schools.

-When schools had to close in March, this simply signalled the start of yet more musical creativity.
-Performing Arts Faculty Leader Peter Condry said: "Videos of performances from home wowed music staff, and some of the songwriting was incredibly moving.

-"Perhaps the biggest triumph was the multiscreen Lean on Me, which amassed hundreds of views in the first hour of release!"

-We're Fair game
+of the songwriting was incredibly moving.

+of release!
-STUDENTS from our Global Justice Group and Eco-mmittee designed their own Fairtrade-themed board game, and then shared it with young people from across the city at the Fairtrade and Global Goals Celebration at Leeds Civic Hall.

-Year 9 student Seren Wardle said: "We chose to make a game about the link between Fairtrade and the environment, because they are both things we are passionate about".
+"Perhaps the biggest triumph was the multiscreen Lean on Me, which amassed hundreds of views in the first hour We're Fair STUDENTS from our Global Justice Group and Eco-mmittee designed their own Fairtrade-themed board game, and then shared it with young people from across the city at the Fairtrade and Global Goals Celebration at Leeds Civic Hall.
+Year 9 student Seren Wardle said: "We chose to make a game about the link between Fairtrade and the environment, because they are both things APPEELING FOR CHANGE FAIRTRADE.ORG.UK we are passionate about".
 The event also included a Fairtrade jewellery-making workshop and activities led by students from other schools.
-Back in school, a range of other activities took place as part of the school's work towards renewing its FairAchiever Award status.
+Back in school, a range of other activities took place as part of the school's work towards renewing Students act on climate its FairAchiever Award status.

-Students act on climate

-Berlin

 IN February, Prince Henry's students participated in two different events at Leeds Civic Hall where they explored the climate emergency and how young people can make a difference.
+All a-board: Alannah Kirk, Abigail Rudd-Watson, Freya Hill and Seren Wardle, Year 9.

 Members of our Student Council joined some 100 young people at the Outer North West Youth Summit, where they learned about local democracy and made suggestions about how we could reduce our carbon footprint.
-This included incentives around cycling to work/ school and improving cycle paths.
+This included incentives around cycling to work/school and improving cycle paths.
 Meanwhile, Eco-mmittee members attended the Leeds Youth Voice Summit on Climate, where they worked with councillors to develop creative solutions for making the city carbon-neutral by 2030.
+Whether finding sustainable solutions or experiencing other culture